-We had over 1,400 clients using our services in 2023 (compared to over 1,300 in 2022 and over 1,200 in 2021), generating over 700 customized service solutions running on over 1,400 client applications for the year 2023.
-We have developed a network of over 47,000 auto service providers in over 30 provinces in China in 2022.
+We had over 1,300 clients using our services by the end of 2022 (compared to 1,200 by the end of 2021 and 1,100 by the end of 2020), generating over 700 customized service solutions running on over 1,250 client applications for the year 2022 (compared to 1,100 for the year 2020 and 2021).
+We have developed a network of over 45,000 after-sales service providers in over 30 provinces in China in 2022 (compared to 42,000 and 40,000 after-sales service providers in 20 provinces in 2020 and 2021, respectively).

-Our auto eInsurance business
+Our insurance intermediation business

-We generate revenue for our auto eInsurance business through collecting commissions from insurance companies for successful sales of their insurance products, which are typically based on a percentage of the premium paid by insurance purchasers.
+We generate revenue for our insurance intermediation business through collecting commissions from insurance companies for successful sales of their insurance products, which are typically based on a percentage of the premium paid by insurance purchasers.
 The commission rates are typically set by insurance companies and differ by product types, insurance companies and regions where the products are sold.
 The commission rates are also subject to adjustments by insurance companies based on their expectations on profits, consumer demand for the insurance products, the availability and pricing of comparable products from other insurance companies and government regulation and policies, in particular price-setting regulations by the China Banking and Insurance Regulatory Commission (CBIRC).
 Consequently, our average commission rates also varied between different locations and times of operation.

-We offer to insurance buyers auto eInsurance products underwritten by major insurance companies in China.
-The auto eInsurance products we intermediate consist primarily of statutory automobile liability insurance ("SALI") and commercial auto eInsurance.
+Our intermediate automobile insurance products underwritten by major insurance companies in China.
+The automobile insurance products we intermediate consist primarily of statutory automobile liability insurance ("SALI") and commercial automobile insurance.
 SALI is the compulsory vehicle insurance for all automobiles in China as required by relevant laws and regulations, and cover casualty and property loss in accidents involving the insured vehicle.
 Additionally, we intermediate various types of non-mandatory commercial insurance products for automobile owners, which cover damages caused to the insured automobiles by collisions and other traffic accidents, falling or flying objects, fire, explosion and natural disasters.
 We also intermediate commercial third-party liability insurance products, which cover bodily injuries and property damage to third parties caused by accidents involving insured vehicles, losses arising from vehicle theft and robbery and liability to passengers.
 We also intermediate supplementary policies to cover additional losses such as broken glass and vehicle body scratches.
 From time to time upon enquiry of insurance purchasers, we also facilitate individual accident insurance and other property and casualty insurance products related to car use or car owners.

-We have digitalized our auto eInsurance business using our proprietary technology to ensure an efficient and friendly user experience.
+We have digitalized our insurance intermediation business using our proprietary technology to ensure an efficient and friendly user experience.
 We employ artificial intelligence (AI) technology to automate parts of the workflow, completing the entire insurance purchase process within a few minutes.
-We are digitally connected to 85 major insurance companies (including the top 10 insurance companies with combined over 90% market share) in China through their systems, with a wide selection of automotive insurance products.
+We are digitally connected to 85 major insurance companies in China through their systems, with a wide selection of automotive insurance products.
 Our sales partners have frequent exposures to and accurate traffic data of car owners.
 These sales partners introduce and guide the car owners to purchase insurance and receive sales commissions from us.